Skelmis/Discord-Anti-Spam/docs/modules/migrating.rst

 ================

-The biggest change from 0.x.x to 1.x.x is that every is now more sanely named in regard to pep8.
+The biggest change from 0.x.x to 1.x.x is that everything is now more sanely named in regard to pep8.

 Likely missing things here, if you'd like support join our discord and we'd be happy to assist.